avstack-lab/carla-sandbox/README.md

 # Carla Sandbox -- A Testbed for Autonomous Vehicles

-## Philosophy

-Testing autonomous vehicles made *easy*.

 ## Installation

 This project is currently organized using submodules.
 In more stable releases, it will be managed with a package manager like `pip`.
 For now in an *alpha* stage of development, we stay light on our feet by using submodules and [`poetry`][poetry]

 **NOTE:** This currently only works on a Linux distribution (tested on Ubuntu 20.04 and 22.04).
-It also only works with Python 3.8 (to be expanded in the future).
+It also only works with Python 3.10 (to be expanded in the future).

 ### Requirements

 While Carla does not require use of a GPU, it is highly recommended.
-Using libraries like `mmdet` (for perception, as in [`avstack-core`][avstack-core]) will certainly require a gpu.
+Using libraries like `mmdet` (for perception, as in [`avstack-core`][avstack-core]) will require a gpu.

 ### Preliminaries